 Boot zippers help with getting your ski boots on without having to fight the pants as you gear up.
 Then simply zip ‘em back down and you’re ready to get shreddy.

 Good gaiters are a 100% necessity on all ski pants and these Arctix pants don’t disappoint.
-Featuring boot gaiters to keep snow out, the gaiters elastic band is coated in silicone gripping material to keep the gaiters in place while you’re skiing.
+The gaiters elastic band is coated in silicone gripping material to keep the gaiters in place while you’re skiing.
 Make sure you use them!

 Being insulated pants, these ski pants are rocking 85g of 100% polyester insulation.
 If you’re not sure what that means for you let’s break it down: 85g is a moderate – low amount of insulation for skiing.

 You’ll have a bit too much insulation for warm spring skiing and a bit too little for the colder days.
 Make sure you use a good base layer on colder days, see my guide here.

 Machine washable and machine dryable is a great plus because, often, high end outdoor gear can be a little finicky in the wash.
 Don’t have to worry about damaging these pants in the wash though so just toss ‘em in after a hard sweaty day.

 Arctix also makes some of the best ski bibs as well, here is the link to see them on Amazon.The Arctix ski pants are perfect for someone on a budget and still wants a good pair of ski pants.

 Columbia sportswear has been at the top of the list in my book on a price/performance basis.
 The Columbia Women’s Bugaboo Pant is definitely a shot in the right direction.
 They have a durable 100% nylon shell that will take a lot of abuse.
 I would have like to have seen reinforcement patches to prevent cuts from your ski or snowboard edges but that’s not a deal breaker.